24k-zilxh/volunteer-sys/README.md

 # EZ-Volunteer
-# Easily manage volunteers with this handy program!
+# Easily manage volunteers with this handy program.